 We offer a number of ways in which you can order a repeat prescription.
-Please note that we no longer take repeat prescription requests over the telephone, nor can we accept requests from a pharmacy on your behalf.
+Please note that we no longer take repeat prescription requests over the telephone.

 Methods to request a repeat prescription are: